VeReMi-dataset/VeReMi-dataset.github.io/README.md

 ## Overview

 VeReMi is a **simulated** dataset, generated using [LuST](https://github.com/lcodeca/LuSTScenario) (Version 2) and [VEINS](http://veins.car2x.org/) (with modifications, based on Version 4.6).
+It consists of message logs per vehicle, containing both GPS data (labeled as `type=2`) about the local vehicle and BSM messages (labeled as `type=3`) received from other vehicles though DSRC.
 It has two primary purposes: it serves as a baseline to assess how misbehavior detection mechanisms operate on a city scale, and it saves you a lot of computational power typically required to run VEINS sufficiently often.
 VeReMi consists of three different density levels, five different attacks, and three different attacker densities.
 The code and configuration files that are the input of VEINS are available in [a separate repository](https://github.com/VeReMi-dataset/veins).
-We also provide a [popper](https://falsifiable.us) repository that contains all the scripts we used to generate the dataset (see below).
+We also provide a [popper](https://falsifiable.us)-like repository that contains all the scripts we used to generate the dataset (see below).

 ## Accessing &amp; Using VeReMi
 To use VeReMi, or parts of the dataset, clone the corresponding repository, which is also [on github](https://github.com/VeReMi-dataset/VeReMi).